Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 You're viewing the site locally in: Hampshire

-As you think about training your child to use the toilet, put yourself in your child’s place for a moment and think about everything that is involved.
+As you start training your child to use the toilet, put yourself in your child’s place to help think about everything that’s involved for them.

 Toilet learning means helping your child use a potty or toilet as part of their overall learning.
 By starting the process early and gently, when the time comes to stop wearing nappies, your child will already have some skills to make this transition.

-Attend a Ready Steady School Workshop to further prepare your child
+Attend a Two and Beyond Workshop to further prepare your child for school

-Text ChatHealth for further support from your health visiting team
+Text ChatHealth or start a web chat for further support from your health visiting team

 ChatHealth Logo